asyncapi/website/pages/docs/concepts/asyncapi-document/extending-specification.md

 The benefits of extending the AsyncAPI specification include enhanced specificity — delivering a clear encoding of necessary API details to applications, and consistency — allowing reusable components across the API.
 However, extensions should be used sparingly.
 Since they go beyond the Specification, they may not be universally understood.

-## AsyncAPI Specification Extensions
+## Specification Extensions

 The AsyncAPI Specification allows the addition of custom properties through patterned fields prefixed with `x-`.
-This feature enables the accommodation of specific functionalities not initially included in the AsyncAPI specification.
+This helps you create unique things without causing problems with future updates.

 The `x-` prefix is used to define custom properties.
-These properties are user-defined and won't conflict with future specification versions because any property starting with `x-` is reserved for user definitions, and the AsyncAPI organization will not use this prefix for any of their future standard properties.
+These properties are user-defined and won't conflict with future specification versions because any property starting with `x-` is reserved for user definitions.

+Here is a flowchart explaining specification extensions:

 ```mermaid
 flowchart TD